3. Bat and Bird Surveys

 A bat survey must be conducted by an experienced and licensed bat ecologist.
 Bat surveys require an appropriate level of expertise and should be undertaken in accordance with Bat Surveys: Good Practice Guidelines 4th Edition.
 CIEEM provide more information on what to expect from a bat survey.

-Householder/building applications where bats/birds are the only consideration should be submitted with a Householder/Buildings Checklist.
+It is recommended that householder/building applications where bats/birds are the only consideration be submitted with a Householder/Buildings Checklist.
+This helps provides clarity regarding the survey results and any legally required outcomes, such as the requirement for mitigation.

 In accordance with the East Devon Validation Checklist a survey/report should be proportionate.
 Therefore, if no evidence of bat use is found or there is no potential for bat use, a letter report detailing the results of a preliminary daytime survey for bats and birds from a qualified bat consultant would be sufficient.
 The letter report should include brief details regarding the survey, surveyor (including licence number), any limitations, and photographs to support any statements made.